 When you get your package remember the bees have been in the package for about 12 hours.
 These have not been with the Queen like the California bees for several days.
 So don't release the queen for four days.
 You can hive the package but don't release the Queen.

-What do you do after you get off and airplane ride?
-Right, you look for a rest room.
-Same with the bees.
-Some will cleanse on the outside of the hive sides and some will make sure they go a little further and cover your white car.
+The bees will cleanse on the outside of the hivesometimes on the hive and some will make sure they go a little further and cover your white car.
 Its not unusual.
 They have been well feed and are working bees.
+They are full.

 The syrup in the cans is enough for the transport.
 If you don't hive them right away you have to feed them.
 Our specialy designed cans are made for this purpose.
-JKut pop the lid and feed.
+Just pop the lid and feed.
 If it's cold outside don't wet them down with sugar syrup.
-Do you like a cold shower?
 Move them inside and pop the lid on the can and add some 1-1 syrup (one pound water to one pound sugar).
 Also, you can spray the screen with 1-1 syrup and Optima or Complete mixture when inside your garage.
 This will calm the bees and reduce stress.
-Our Optima Food Supplement mixed with syrup will calm them.
+Our Optima Food Supplement mixed with syrup will calm them also.
 Keep them in a cool dark area as opposed to a warm room.
 We have a new product "Complete Bee", which is a full strength mixture of Optima, Nozevit, and Bee Cleans in 100ml bottles.
 Mandatory for a good start on your investment.